Blog

 blog-hero-retention-strategies-1208x1080

-How can restaurant owners and managers handle this mass employee exodus and reduce staff turnover?
-Here, we share a glimpse at what high turnover means for your business and the industry, along with six restaurant employee retention strategies for building a healthier business and happier staff.
+To combat the restaurant labor shortage, it’s time for restaurants to rethink their employee retention techniques.
+Here, we share a glimpse at what a high restaurant employee turnover rate means for the industry and your business, along with seven restaurant employee retention techniques for building a healthier business and happier team.

-Why is employee retention so important?
+Why is restaurant retention so important?

-• Higher food costs: High turnover can also lead to increased food costs, as new chefs and cooks are more likely to make mistakes in the kitchen.
+• Higher food costs.
+High turnover can also lead to increased food costs, as new chefs and cooks are more likely to make mistakes in the kitchen.
 With already tight food margins, these mistakes are costly, and can even scare off customers.

 Why are restaurant employees unhappy?

 As anyone in the industry can attest, restaurants are challenging places to work, with long shifts, unpredictable schedules, and high-stress situations for both the front and back of house.
-After the onset of the pandemic, these concerns only intensified.
-Restaurant employees had to navigate the uncertain world of the pandemic, including mask mandates, social distancing, and customers and managers who didn’t take these concerns seriously.

 Author